msalibian/STAT547O/Bootstrap.md

 corr.f <- 1 / ( 1 - sum( wwprime * x ) )
 ```

 We now compute the 500 bootstrapped M-estimators.
-Note that each of them
+Note that, instead of
+running the above iterations to compute the M-estimator with each
-only involves computing a weighted average of the form
+bootstrap sample, we only need to compute a weighted average of the form
-`sum(w*x)/sum(w)`.
+`sum(w*x)/sum(w)`, which is very fast.

 ``` r
 B <- 500